Mike Kickham

-Michael Joseph Kickham (born December 12, 1988) is an American professional baseball pitcher for the Florence Y'alls of the Frontier League.
-He has played in Major League Baseball (MLB) for the San Francisco Giants during 2013 and 2014, for the Boston Red Sox in 2020, and for the Los Angeles Dodgers in 2021.
+Michael Joseph Kickham (born December 12, 1988) is an American professional baseball pitcher for the York Revolution of the Atlantic League of Professional Baseball.
+He has previously played in Major League Baseball (MLB) for the San Francisco Giants, Boston Red Sox, and Los Angeles Dodgers.
 Listed at 6 ft 4 in and 220 lb, he throws and bats left-handed.

 Amateur career

 Kickham attended Glendale High School in Springfield, Missouri, and played for the school's baseball team.
 His senior season as a Falcon, he posted a 1.16 ERA with 65 strikeouts.
 He also hit for a .390 batting average as an outfielder.
 Kickham earned all-conference status at both positions.

 Kickham spent 2009 at Crowder College, where he went 3–3 with a 5.62 ERA.
 He struck out 47 batters in 41 innings.
 After Crowder, Kickham transferred to Missouri State University, where he was enrolled in premedical studies and studied biology.
 For the Missouri State Bears baseball team, Kickham had a 4–9 record with a 5.25 ERA and 103 strikeouts, in 96 innings spanning 15 games.